 Can the kit be used for older kids (ages 11-13)?

 This depends on the child’s familiarity with electronics.
 If the child hasn’t had any exposure to computer hardware and the concepts it takes to get a computer up and running, then this kit will surely be a good fit and will teach your child heaps.
 It also helps if they’re Minecraft fans!

 Does the kit have a warranty?

 Yes!
-Purchasing this DIY Piper Computer Kit entails you a one-year warranty from date of purchase.
+Purchasing this DIY Piper Computer Kit comes with a one-year warranty from the date of purchase.
 There is also an email help address included in the kit if anything is missing or does not work they will send out a replacement straight away.